FirelyTeam/firely-docs/firelynetsdk/model/extensions.rst

 extension definition.
 The value is of type ``Address``, and the extension can be added to the top-level of the Patient instance. |br|
 The birthTime extension is a little more complex.
 This extension takes a ``dateTime`` value, and has to be added to the ``BirthDate`` field.
-For this field the API provides you with the easy way to fill it, by allowing you to set the value of ``BirthDate`` as a ``string`` -- internally converting this to the ``Date`` type.
+For this field the SDK provides you with the easy way to fill it, by allowing you to set the value of ``BirthDate`` as a ``string`` -- internally converting this to the ``Date`` type.
 This means you will have to use the ``[fieldname]Element`` construction to add extensions to the field.